 Following the successful claims in Allard v Devon and Cornwall Police for unpaid overtime following recalls to duty by covert human intelligence handlers, in excess of 1500 claims have been made nationally.
+Leicestershire has presently received 18 claims.
 All litigated claims are being managed as a group through the High Court in London.
-It is proposed that test cases are litigated to establish principles of remuneration.
-The total cost of the claims will be dependent upon the principles established in the test cases .
+Test cases are presently due to be litigated in December 2020 to establish principles of remuneration.
+The total cost of the claims will be dependent upon the principles established in the test cases.
 Leicestershire has identified when officers were on call and provisional costings have been calculated.
-These costs have now been provided for as there is no insurance indemnity for these claims.
+A provision of £500k is being held for these costs as there is no insurance indemnity for these claims.